 Keep adding leaves as you move down the cone.
 Think of the project as a puzzle, where you place leaves next to each other to fill in gaps to cover the foam.

-I used more small leaves at the top and more larger leaves as I got closer to the bottom.
-(On the small tree, I used mainly smaller leaves and cut the larger leaves into pieces to fill in gaps and add variety to the color.)
+On the large tree, I used small leaves at the top and larger leaves as I got closer to the bottom.
+On the small tree, I used mainly smaller leaves and cut the larger leaves into pieces to fill in gaps and add variety to the color.

-I also made sure to tilt the leaves as I worked, since this made them fit better.
+I also made sure to tilt the leaves as I worked, which made them fit better.

 Tada!